 MCC was formed by NSW Government proclamation on Thursday 12 May 2016.
 Subsequently, MidCoast Water was dissolved on 1 July 2017 and its assets and functions integrated with MCC.
 The new MCC area and its regions:

-- Sovers more than 10,000 square kilometres
+- Covers more than 10,000 square kilometres

-- ▶ Has 190 kms of coastline

-- Has 3,590 kms of road and 487 bridges
+- ▶ Has 3,590 kms of road and 487 bridges

-- ➢ Has a population of over 90,000 people
+- → Has a population of over 90,000 people

 MCC administrative functions currently operate from four separate sites which are located at;